Finch-API/finch-docs/docs/Integrating-with-Finch/Integration Checklist.md

 Finch Connect is the front-end UI that allows your users to safely and securely grant your application access to their employment systems.
 Following these steps will optimize your Connect integration to increase conversion, improve your users’ experiences, and avoid common configuration errors.

-- [ ]  Integrate Connect into your application's front end using this guide.
+- [ ]  Integrate Connect into your application's front end using [this](./Integrate-Finch-Connect/Overview.md) guide.

 **Designing a seamless onboarding experience**

 - [ ]  A well-designed user flow will carefully consider when and how to present Connect to your users.
-We recommend you read this guide for more tips on this topic.
+We recommend you read [this](../Product-Guides/Finch-Connect.md#integrating-connect-into-your-product) guide for more tips on this topic.
-- [ ]  If you add Connect to your users' onboarding flow as we'd recommend, read this guide for recommendations on a UI flow to work around the request latencies of some systems.
 - [ ]  Displaying messaging to your customers prior to initiating Connect helps set expectations and increase conversion rates.
-You can read this guide for more information.
+You can read [this](../Product-Guides/Finch-Connect.md#how-do-i-incentivize-my-user-to-connect-their-system) guide for more information.
+- [ ]  If you add Connect to your users' onboarding flow as we'd recommend, read [this](../Product-Guides/Finch-Connect.md#connect-in-your-users-onboarding) guide for recommendations on a UI flow to work around the request latencies of some systems.

 **Supporting users with custom setups**

 - [ ]  Some of your customers may use multiple employment systems.
-This will involve considerations on your end.
-This guide presents a few recommendations.
+Read our [UI recommendations](../Development-Guides/Multi-account-Flow.md#presenting-connect) on how to best present this flow for your users.

 ## Integrating Finch API

 Given the nature of the underlying systems Finch's API is built on top of, the following steps are recommended to build a resilient integration.

-- [ ]  Integrate Finch's API into your application's back-end using this guide.
+- [ ]  Integrate Finch's API into your application's back-end using [this](./Integrate-the-Finch-API.md) guide.

 **Sending API requests**

-- [ ]  Integrate an external rate limiter into your application that respects Finch API's limits described here.
+- [ ]  Integrate an external rate limiter into your application that respects Finch API's limits described [here](../Development-Guides/Rate-Limits.md).

 **Handling API responses**

 - [ ]  Most data points returned by the API are `null`able.
 Ensure your integration is resilient to this.
-You can read more here.
+You can read more [here](../Development-Guides/Handling-API-Response.md).

 **Handling error responses**

 Your application should expect and handle errors from the Finch API.
-You can read more about our errors here.
+You can read more about our errors [here](../Development-Guides/Errors/Error-Types.md).

 There are three important errors your application should be aware of.

 - [ ]  Ensure there are user flows built to support `reauthentication_error`s, i.e. when your user needs to go through Finch Connect again to reconnect their employment system if their initial connection has gone stale.
-You can read more here.
+You can read more [here](../Development-Guides/Re-authentication.md).
 - [ ]  Implement the troubleshooting tips to gracefully handle `server_error`s from Finch.
-You can read more here.
+You can read more [here](../Development-Guides/Errors/Error-Handling.md#500-internal-server-errors).
 - [ ]  If you use our batch endpoints, ensure your application handles errors returned in the batch format.
-More information can be found here.
+More information can be found [here](../Development-Guides/Errors/Error-Handling.md#batch-requests).

 **Supporting users with custom setups**

 - [ ]  Some of your customers may use multiple employment systems.
-This will involve application logic and database schema considerations on your end.
-You can read this guide for detailed guidance.
+This will involve [application logic](../Development-Guides/Multi-account-Flow.md#application-logic) and [database schema](../Development-Guides/Multi-account-Flow.md#flexible-database-schema) considerations on your end.

 ## Security